k0T0z/gsoc24-blog/_posts/2024-07-01-google-summer-of-code-2024-week-6-the-rush-summer.markdown

 ## ENIGMA and Google Protobuf

-ENIGMA depends on Protobuf is many things.
-RGM is considered to be a MVC application or Model View Controller.
-Every UI component of RGM is part of a proto message.
-This is also how ENIGMA serializes/deserializes its project files.
+ENIGMA relies on Protobuf for various functionalities.
+RGM is structured as a Model-View-Controller (MVC) application, where each UI component of RGM is represented as part of a Protobuf message.
+This approach is also how ENIGMA handles the serialization and deserialization of its project files.

 > Josh — 01/07/2024 at 08:14